|

 really, I'm no better.
 In that same summer I

-saw a Famicom Capcom prototype come up of Disney's
+saw a Family Computer Capcom prototype come up of Disney's

 The Little Mermaid, or Ningyo Hime,